Of Mice and Men (1992 film): Development

 The first experience Sinise had with Steinbeck's work came when Sinise attended Highland Park High School.
 His drama class went to Guthrie Theater and observed three plays in two days, one being Of Mice and Men.
 After viewing the play, he "stood up and applauded" and "was trying to scream some sort of acknowledgement of my feelings ... but I was so choked up nothing came out except tears."
 He credits the play with "[introducing] me to literature".
+Sinise became acquainted with Steinback's widow Elaine after mounting a Tony-winning stage adaptation of The Grapes of Wrath, and got her blessing to make a film adaptation of Of Mice and Men.